Parts of skull (neurocranium and viscerocranium)

 The neurocranium can be further subdivided into two portions:

 The primary function of the neurocranium is to give form and shape to the head and to protect the brain and structures found within the cranial cavity.
-The neurocranium forms the skeletal framework for the cranial and orbital cavities, as well as provides attachment sites for numerous muscles and ligaments.
+The neurocranium forms the skeletal framework for the cranial cavity and orbital cavities, as well as provides attachment sites for numerous muscles and ligaments.

 Viscerocranium